Approach to Accessibility

 - how the open educational resources (OER) should address those needs to help the learner achieve the goal

 The next step is to then adapt learning materials to meet those needs by doing one or more of the following:

 - augment the resource (adding video, captioning, alternative text)

 - replace with another resource (matching the learner’s specific needs)

-Understanding the underlying principles to accessible learning content development are key to the thoughtful creation of accessible learning materials.
+Understanding the underlying principles of accessible learning content development is key to the thoughtful creation of accessible learning materials.
 Lumen adheres to the following accessibility principles set out by the W3C in the Web Content Accessibility Guidelines 2.0 (WCAG).

 - Content and technology designers and developers are trained in accessibility.

 - We increasingly conduct user research, co-creation, and testing.